Frequently Asked Questions

 To add a new learner to a group:

-- Enter an email and name, then choose the appropriate group from the dropdown.
+2. Enter first/last name and email, then choose the appropriate group from the dropdown.

-- Click “Invite” and once the learner creates an account they will be placed in the specified group.
+3. Click Invite and once the learner creates an account they will be placed in the specified group.

 To add an existing user to a group:

-- Choose a new group in the dropdown and then click “Submit”.
+3. Choose a new group in the dropdown and then click Submit.

 Once your students are in groups you can use our filtering tools to only view learners in a particular group.